Plans for exotic dancing in the Portland Hotel, Portland Road, Hove, have been met with predictable 'fury' by local nutters.

 Soho on our doorstep."

-related solely to proposed physical changes: Any objections must relate to these changes only.
-If any relevant representations are received regarding this application, then a licensing hearing will be held before the council's licensing committee.
+application related solely to proposed physical changes: Any objections must relate to these changes only.
+If any relevant representations are received regarding this application, then a licensing hearing will be held before the council's

 Licensing chiefs have cleared the way for York's second lap-dancing club to open next year.

 Proposals for structural changes to Bohemia in Micklegate, which will help pave the way for erotic dancing, were passed by City of York Council without being referred to a licensing committee of councillors.